 How to Make Kiwi and Banana Smoothies

-- Pour all the ingredients into the mixer and give a few pulses until it is completely smooth and there is no large piece of fruit inside.
+- Pour all the ingredients into the blender and give a few pulses until it is completely smooth and frothy and there is no large piece of fruit inside.
 You can also add a few pieces of an ice cube to have an icy texture smoothie.

-- Top the smoothie with whipped cream, fresh fruits, and granola.
+- Top the smoothie with fresh fruits, and granola.

 - You can replace milk with plain Greek yogurt.
 Greek yogurt gives this smoothie a delicious richness.
 Your fridge just ran out of Greek yogurt?
 Use plain or vanilla yogurt instead.